 We have developed our largest tool pouches with input from post frame contractors and residential framers.
 However, some of those same testers have now shifted to our smallest pouches.
 Why?
 The answer is simple: workflow.

-The Diamondback systems can accommodate both of these types of frame carpenters.
+The Diamondback® systems can accommodate both types of frame carpenters with our wide selection of the framing tool belt.
 For the packhorse, either the GRRande or the Denali are the best choices.
 For the racehorse, we recommend the Artisan or even the Maestro.
 Buckle up the GRRande and you’re loaded for bear, or run light in the Artisan with a couple of DBSax for days when you need extra H-clips or 6″ structural screws.